tycrek/ass/README.md

 - **MySQL** (soon)
 - **PostgreSQL** (soon)

-An ass storage engine implements support for one type of database (or file, such as JSON or YAML).
-This lets developers & system administrators pick their database of choice, because all they'll have to do is plugin the connection/authentication details, then ass will handle the rest, using the resource ID as the key.
+An ass StorageEngine implements support for one type of database (or file, such as JSON or YAML).
+This lets ass server hosts pick their database of choice, because all they'll have to do is plugin the connection/authentication details, then ass will handle the rest, using the resource ID as the key.

 The only storage engine ass comes with by default is **JSON**.
-Others will be published to [npm](https://www.npmjs.com/).
+Others will be published to [npm](https://www.npmjs.com/) and listed here.

+**A wiki page on writing a custom StorageEngine is coming soon.
+Once complete, you can find it [here](https://github.com/tycrek/ass/wiki/Writing-a-StorageEngine).**

 ## Flameshot users (Linux)